Working Through Grief

 - Unreasonable or chronic guilt or thoughts of suicide.

 People with "normal" grief may also experience these reactions.
 But the reactions don't tend to interfere with life as much or as long.
 Unresolved/complicated grief is similar to depression and post traumatic stress disorder (PTSD).
-The Counseling Center offers counseling to help resolve complicated grief.
+Psychological and Counseling Services (PACS) offers counseling to help resolve complicated grief.

 Resources at UNH